 The IGT has not exempted any contracts or standing offers from being published on AusTender in this reporting period on the basis that it would disclose exempt matters under the Freedom of Information Act 1982 (FOI Act).

-The IGT, as noted earlier, recruits its small workforce based on merit and current competence.
+The IGT, as noted earlier, recruits its small workforce based on candidates' skills and experience, demonstrated competency, relative merit as well as relevant APS policy and guidelines.
 In doing so, it is mindful of the need for workplace diversity in terms of gender, age and ethnicity.
-Table 10 below demonstrates the significant level of diversity achieved in the IGT office.
+Table 11 below demonstrates the significant level of diversity achieved in the IGT office.

 The IGT evaluates the Treasury's policies and plans regarding workplace diversity and continues to consider options available to a small agency.
-For example, this year, the IGT published the Gender Equality Action Plan 2017–201953 which contributes to the government initiative to improve gender equality and diversity within the APS.54
+For example, last year, the IGT published the Gender Equality Action Plan 2017–2019,57 which contributes to the government initiative to improve gender equality and diversity within the APS, and continues to work towards its realisation.58

 Disability action plan